JuliaReach/LazySets.jl/docs/src/man/parallel_approximations.md

 sequential version or `LazySets.Parallel.box_approximation` for the parallel version.

 The parallelization strategy that is available uses processes.
-To set the number of processes use the flag `-p N` at julia startup, where `N` is the number of desired processes.
+To set the number of processes `N`, use the flag `-p N` at julia startup.
+For example, do desired processes.
 For example, do

 ```julia